joedatlive/streamui/README.md

 The test file writes to "C:\\tmp\\flink\\test\\results.txt"

-### Random notes
+### Other notes
-log4j and gson libraries are included for future (likely) use.
+* log4j and gson libraries are included for future (likely) use.
-I created this in a Eclipse or IDEA last year, and have ported it to VScode with no problems.
+* I created this in a Eclipse or IDEA last year, and have ported it to VScode with no problems.